Bachelor of Science in Emergency Medicine

-The University of Pittsburgh offers one of the only bachelor degree programs in Emergency Medicine (EM) in the country.
-This program is designed to provide our graduates with a competitive advantage in the health care fields.
-Many graduating EM students continue on to medical school or other graduate level programs.
-Students are provided with a strong foundation in clinical experiences, educational expertise and administrative leadership.
+The University of Pittsburgh offers one of the only bachelor degree programs in Emergency Medicine (EM) in the United States.
+This program is designed to provide our graduates with a competitive advantage in EMS, health care, and graduate and professional study.
+Many graduating EM students use this foundation to continue on to medical school, physician assistant school, or other graduate-level programs.
+Students are provided with a strong foundation in clinical experiences, educational expertise, and administrative leadership.
 The program faculty are leading educators in their fields and take a dynamic and multidisciplinary approach to emergency medicine education.

-A variety of scholarship opportunities are available to EM students.
+A limited number of scholarship opportunities are available to students in the Emergency Medicine Program.

 The Emergency Medicine Program is very proud of the efforts of our students and faculty which is demonstrated by our low attrition rates and outstanding success on the national certification examination offered by the National Registry of EMTs.

 The Univerisity of Pittsburgh Emergency Medicine Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendations of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).